hiruy56/PrefireMacro/README.md

 Fortnite Prefire Macro Built In Python (In Progress)

-First move you mouse over to the place and press enter to select a color from the place

-No Wall Replace Yet

-Issues With Detection Will Fix Later

-(Not Working Right Now)

-This prefire strategy is expired I found out that the prefire works using artificial intelligence and detecting the player within yolo then shooting like a triggerbot will experiment later with that.
+First you touch left alt where the wall is visible and when the wall is broken it will touch left click needs some change